YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/compiling_yarn_files.md

 ### Yarn File Sources

-By default, Yarn Slinger will look in `<game directory>/assets/dialog`.
-Yarn Slinger can only read files from the `assets` directory — or its equivalent, if you have changed this default in the `AssetPlugin` on platforms which support it— but you can change how the `assets` will be looked through.
+By default, Yarn Spinner will look in `<game directory>/assets/dialog`.
+Yarn Spinner can only read files from the `assets` directory — or its equivalent, if you have changed this default in the `AssetPlugin` on platforms which support it— but you can change how the `assets` will be looked through.

 The way to specify this is via `YarnFileSource`s.
-This enum tells Yarn Slinger where one or more Yarn files come from and can be added to an `AssetPlugin` with `AssetPlugin::add_yarn_source()`.
+This enum tells Yarn Spinner where one or more Yarn files come from and can be added to an `AssetPlugin` with `AssetPlugin::add_yarn_source()`.
 The enum variants should be self explanatory, but the two most common use-cases come with their own convenience constructors:
 - `YarnFileSource::file()`: looks for a Yarn file at a path inside under the `assets` directory.